 How to Pass the LEAB Police Exam

-The 3-hour exam is made up of three sections: Ability Test, Work Styles Questionnaire, and Life Experience Survey.
-The exam lasts for 3 hours.
-It consists of multiple-choice questions and two behavioral assessments.
+The 3-hour, 40-minute exam is made up of three challenging sections: Written Abilities Test, Work Styles Questionnaire, and Life Experience Survey.
+The Written Abilities Test consists of multiple-choice questions while other two are behavioral assessments.

-The LEAB Ability Test consists of 48 multiple choice questions on cognitive skills plus two behavioral assessments known as the Work Styles Questionnaire and the Life Experience Survey (below).
+The LEAB Cognitive Abilities Test consists of 48 multiple choice questions on cognitive skills:

 The Work Styles Questionnaire is designed to assess certain motivational, value-related and attitudinal characteristics.
-It contains 103 statements.
-Each statement is followed by a five-point agreement scale: Strongly Agree (1); Agree (2); Not Sure (3); Disagree (4); Strongly Disagree (5).
+It contains 173 statements.
+Each statement is followed by a five-point agreement scale: (1) Strongly Agree; (2) Agree; (3) Not Sure; (4) Disagree; (5) Strongly Disagree.
 Applicants mark the number that best reflects your attitudes, actions, preferences and opinions.

 Life Experience Survey

 Managing Your Job Search